 Your professional contractor can help make sure you get the correct door for your entrance at the very best price.
 A contractor can also work with you to determine what doors will work with the existing frame opening that you have, as well as what door will match the architecture of your home, meet your security needs, while being as energy efficient as possible.

 Using a licensed contractor brings many benefits to the installation process.
 The contractor will install your door correctly in the shortest amount of time, which is key for the security and comfort of your home.
 They already have the proper tools, knowledge and experience to install your door correctly.
 Entryway doors are also very heavy and usually require more than one person to lift and move into place for complete installation.
-The contractor has a team of workman to help with the installation process.
-Most importantly, the contractor can ensure the existing framing or new framing is structurally sound for the new entry door this ensures you don’t have future problems with the door falling out of adjustment, shifting, settling or swelling.
-If you don’t know what you are doing, final adjustments to your entry door such as making sure it shuts properly, is secure and energy efficient can take hours.
+The contractor has a team of workmen to help with the installation process.
+Most importantly, the contractor can ensure the existing framing or new framing is structurally sound for the new entry door.
+This ensures you don’t have future problems with the door falling out of adjustment, shifting, settling or swelling.
+If you don’t know what you are doing, final adjustments to your entry door such as making sure it shuts properly, and is secure and energy efficient, can take you hours.
 Lastly, an experienced contractor will insure that the new door is properly flashed (weatherproofed) against the weather to prevent water from entering the floor system and walls of your home.
-Using a professional contractor is the most secure, time and cost effective solution.
+Using a professional contractor is the most secure, time, and cost effective solution.

 The professional contractor will guarantee their work and give you the piece of mind of protecting your investment.
 They are licensed and insured for your protection